 Sites like Side Hustle School and Indie Hackers, or job boards like RemoteOK, can inspire some leads or ideas.
 The Fizzle community is also a great place to learn about online entrepreneurship, blogging, and e-commerce.
-(It’s what I used myself six years ago before launching this blog.)

 Not all nomads are programmers or marketers though.
-Far from it.

-Other online jobs include translation work, motion graphics design, UI design, PR, coaching, social media management, consulting, accounting, and stock trading — to name just a few.
+Other online jobs include translation work, motion graphics design, UI design, PR, coaching, social media management, consulting, accounting, and stock trading — just to name a few.